MindBB's Higher Education Seminar 10 Jan 2009

 However, Nazri reiterated today that no action would be taken against Syed Hood unless there is a complaint from other MPs.

-Parliamentary Opposition leader Lim Kit Siang, at a press conference, urged Minister Hishammuddin Hussein to explain if it is true that crucifixes in mission school emblems have been removed and replaced.
+Parliamentary Opposition leader Lim Kit Siang, at a press conference, urged Education Minister Hishammuddin Hussein to explain if it is true that crucifixes in mission school emblems have been removed and replaced.

 "I call on Hishammuddin to explain how many mission schools in the country have replaced the cross in the school emblem, together with a full list of the schools concerned and the relevant particulars on the year of removal and why," he said.